 The PROVIDER agrees to cooperate with and participate in said site visits and make available to the reviewers any information requested regarding the Recipient Rights system of the PROVIDER and any Rights information concerning any PAYOR recipient of PROVIDER services, either current or past.

-PROVIDER will ensure unimpeded access for PAYOR, at any time, and at least annually for the purpose of annual assessments, to review the PROVIDERs records regarding Recipient Rights requirements such as staff training logs, to complete annual site visits for monitoring of rights protection, and to ensure compliance with PAYOR’s policies and procedures.
+PROVIDER will ensure unimpeded access for PAYOR, at any time, and at least annually for the purpose of assessments, to review the PROVIDERs records regarding Recipient Rights requirements such as staff training logs, to complete site visits for monitoring of rights protection, and to ensure compliance with PAYOR’s policies and procedures.

 The PROVIDER shall inform, in writing, the PAYOR’S CEO of any notice to, inquiry from, or investigation by any federal, state, or local human services, fiscal, regulatory, investigatory, prosecutory, judicial, or law enforcement agency or protection and/or advocacy organization regarding the rights, safety, or care of a CONSUMER served under this Agreement.
 The PROVIDER also shall inform, in writing, the PAYOR’S CEO immediately of any subsequent findings, recommendations, and results of such notices, inquiries, or investigations.